sofi007/tigergraph_challenge/README.md

 * Connect the Client app with the graph database on a dedicated deployment server.
 * Create indexes in the graph database to reduce the search time.
 * Create an app for automatically running the prediction and clustering algorithms.
+* Include other nodes related to clinical trials in the prediction and clustering algorithms such as biological nodes, devices nodes, genetic nodes,...etc.

 # Reflections